koolamusic/100-days-of-code/log.md

 **Today's Progress:** Practice Functional Programming while writing methods for my app, emphasis on currying, composition, closures and partial application.

 **Challenges:** Partial application, currying and fn composition all seem alike while implementing them, it's really hard to tell the difference between all approaches, even when the code works

+### Day 15: December 14, 2019

+**Today's Progress:** Weekend practice to build a mini project based on my learnings so far.
+Started working on a recipe sharing app.